History of nursing: Medieval Europe

 No less efficient was the work done by the diocesan clergy in accordance with the disciplinary enactments of the councils of Aachen (817, 836), which prescribed that a hospital should be maintained in connection with each collegiate church.
 The canons were obliged to contribute towards the support of the hospital, and one of their number had charge of the inmates.
 As these hospitals were located in cities, more numerous demands were made upon them than upon those attached to the monasteries.
 In this movement the bishop naturally took the lead, hence the hospitals founded by Heribert (d.
 1021) in Cologne, Godard (d.
 1038) in Hildesheim, Conrad (d.
 975) in Constance, and Ulrich (d.
 973) in Augsburg.
 But similar provision was made by the other churches; thus at Trier the hospitals of St. Maximin, St. Matthew, St. Simeon, and St. James took their names from the churches to which they were attached.
 During the period 1207–1577 no less than 155 hospitals were founded in Germany.

 The Ospedale Maggiore, traditionally named Ca' Granda (i.e. Big House), in Milan, northern Italy, was constructed to house one of the first community hospitals, the largest such undertaking of the fifteenth century.
 Commissioned by Francesco Sforza in 1456 and designed by Antonio Filarete it is among the first examples of Renaissance architecture in Lombardy.

 The Normans brought their hospital system along when they conquered England in 1066.
 By merging with traditional land-tenure and customs, the new charitable houses became popular and were distinct from both English monasteries and French hospitals.
 They dispensed alms and some medicine, and were generously endowed by the nobility and gentry who counted on them for spiritual rewards after death.

 According to Geoffrey Blainey, the Catholic Church in Europe provided many of the services of a welfare state: "It conducted hospitals for the old and orphanages for the young; hospices for the sick of all ages; places for the lepers; and hostels or inns where pilgrims could buy a cheap bed and meal".
 It supplied food to the population during famine and distributed food to the poor.
 This welfare system the church funded through collecting taxes on a large scale and possessing large farmlands and estates.

 Roles for women

 Catholic women played large roles in health and healing in medieval and early modern Europe.
 A life as a nun was a prestigious role; wealthy families provided dowries for their daughters, and these funded the convents, while the nuns provided free nursing care for the poor.

 Meanwhile, in Catholic lands such as France, rich families continued to fund convents and monasteries, and enrolled their daughters as nuns who provided free health services to the poor.
-Nursing was a religious role for the nurse, and there was little call for science.
+Nursing took the place of the more specialized physicians, surgeons, or apothecaries, particularly in rural areas where these professionals were rare.
+This made nursing a highly valued profession for women.